Regional 1 North East

 Regional 1 North East is a level five league in the English rugby union system, with the twelve teams drawn from across North East England and the East Midlands.
 The other level five leagues are Regional 1 Midlands, Regional 1 North West, Regional 1 South Central, Regional 1 South East and Regional 1 South West.

-Scunthorpe are the current champions and are promoted to National League 2 North.
+Heath are the 2025-26 champions and are promoted to National League 2 North.

 Format

 The twelve teams in this league are drawn from across North East England and the East Midlands, with the league champions promoted to National 2 North.
 The league's bottom two teams are relegated to either Regional 2 North, Regional 2 North East or Regional 2 North Midlands, depending on their geographic location.

 The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals home and away.
 The results of the matches contribute points to the league table as follows: